AstrobioMike/AstrobioMike.github.io/amplicon/demultiplexing.md

 <center><img src="{{ site.url }}/images/demux_sabre_formatted_head.png"></center>
 <br>
-If that `awk` command doesn't make any sense to you and being able to use bash to manipulate files like this would be useful to your work, then I highly recommend running through the [bash basics](/bash/basics){:target="_blank"} and [six glorious commands](/bash/six_commands){:target="_blank"} pages to get a better grasp on things 🙂
+If that `awk` command doesn't make any sense to you and being able to use Unix to manipulate files like this would be useful to your work, then I highly recommend running through the [Unix crash course](/unix/unix-intro){:target="_blank"} to get a better grasp on things 🙂
 <br>

 ---